Nickelodeon Kids’ Choice Awards 2019: Presenters And Performers Announced

 Additionally, cast members from some of the hottest upcoming movies will join in on the fun, including Aladdin’s Will Smith, Mena Massoud, and Naomi Scott; Zachary Levi, Asher Angel, and Jack Dylan Grazer from Shazam!; and Dora and the Lost City of Gold’s Isabela Moner and Eugenio Derbez.

-And, of course, some of Nickelodeon’s top talent will also be at the Kids’ Choice Awards, including JoJo Siwa, Henry Danger’s Jace Norman and Riele Downs, Ryan from Ryan ToysReview and Ryan’s Mystery Playdate, Scarlet Spencer and Dallas Dupree Young from Cousins for Life, and Knight Squad’s Owen Joyner, Daniella Perkins, and Lilimar.
+And, of course, some of Nickelodeon’s top talent will also be at the Kids’ Choice Awards, including JoJo Siwa; Henry Danger’s Jace Norman and Riele Downs; Ryan from Ryan ToysReview and Ryan’s Mystery Playdate; Scarlet Spencer and Dallas Dupree Young from Cousins for Life,;and Knight Squad’s Owen Joyner, Daniella Perkins, and Lilimar.

 Migos is both performing at the Kids' Choice Awards AND nominated for a #KCA?!
 2019 is their year ???? pic.twitter.com/iXMSCC4Qcp